samcode206/bot-crypto-srv/README.md

 7. figure out how our client will read the data and create indices on the most queried fields (drawback will be slower writes to the database)
 8. look into a heavier weight pub/sub system that supports acknowledgments & guaranteed delivery to improve reliability
 9. look into database replication and adding a database optimized for data analysis for improved performance
-10. add Error Loop Detection to prevent detect if a container if a container is stuck in a loop for errors (fetching request fails, or any other error) and stop/restart/kill that container
+10. add Error Loop Detection to detect if a container is stuck in a loop of errors (fetching request fails, or any other error) and stop/restart/kill that container